cnnrshd/temp-packer/notes.md

+# TODO:
+- Change the DNS server to 1.1.1.1 for resolving

 ## Some weird virtualbox stuff
 - IDE controller is called "IDE Controller", and it has 2 ports by default.
 Both are in use, first